CHARM-BDF/charmgpt/README.md

 3. If the variable contains tabular data, it will be displayed in an interactive data grid
 4. For non-tabular data (like immediate values), the value will be shown in a formatted JSON view

+> **Note**: For reproducibility, random number generators (numpy, random, pandas) are automatically seeded with a fixed value (42).
+This ensures consistent results when debugging code with random operations.

 Example debugging code:
 ```python
 # The step debugger will track these variables